Top Freelancing Tools

 3. Time Tracking Tools

-A freelance business plan is key to your success as a freelancer.
+A freelance business plan is a document that will help you define your business goals and the strategies for achieving them.
 It’s integral to clarify a business model and not wing it.
-Freelancers are structured individuals and this process will provide valuable insight into how to define your goals and strategies for achieving them.
+Freelancers are structured individuals and this process will provide valuable insight into how you operate.

-Project management tools are essential for any business that wants to manage their projects effectively.
-They help you organise, track and communicate with your team.
+Project management tools are essential for any freelancers or small businesses that want to manage their projects effectively.
+They help organise deliverables, track time and costs, plus communicate with team members or sub-contractors.

 When you work from home, time tracking is the only way to know how much time you spend on different types of jobs.
 It’s also an excellent way for new businesses to get a handle on their costs.

-By keeping accurate records on exactly how long each type of job takes, you’ll be able to adjust and improve your quotes.
-If you use time tracking software, you can run reports in an instant on different types of tasks and the times taken to complete them.
+By keeping accurate records of exactly how long each type of job takes, you’ll be able to adjust and improve your quotes.
+If you use time tracking software, you can run reports instantly on different types of tasks and the times taken to complete them.
 This will help you monitor how much time you’re spending on specific projects so that they don’t get out of hand.

 Time tracking software can also help with invoicing: once you’ve logged all your hours, it’s a simple matter of adding them up and sending out your invoice!